 Dyspraxia is also know as developmental co-ordination disorder (DCD).
 It is a common disorder that affects movement and co-ordination.
 It does not affect intelligence but can make it more difficult to learn.
-It can also make daily life more difficult and affect coordination, skills requiring balance or playing sports as well as fine motor skills, such as writing or tying laces.
+It can also make daily life more difficult and affect coordination, skills requiring balance as well as fine motor skills, such as writing or tying laces.

 There is no cure for dyspraxia but a number of therapies can help children to manage their difficulties.